vin0010/SystemDesign/Problems.md

 -

 ## Tips
+- Clarification
+  - If the problem is too big, get the feedback on what I have to focus.
+  - Make sure to check if interviewer can follow you up.
+  - Make sure to check if you are going in the right direction.
 - Database
-  - Don't talk anything about database during estimation and clarification
+  - Don't talk anything about database during estimation, clarification and initial design
-  - Talk about engine selction for indexing type based on read or write heavy ([Engine selection for performance](Database.md#performance) )
+  - Talk about engine selection for indexing type based on read or write heavy ([Engine selection for performance](Database.md#performance) )
 - When pitching async design or event driven system
   - The design we currently have is synchronous.
 This is not enough because the capacity of consumers and producers are not always equal.
 If there is a sudden increase in traffic, we can expect more latency.
   - We can adopt message queue to decouple consumers and producers and scale up or down when needed.
+- Non functional requirements (NFR)
+  - Propose NFR for service level.
+    - Example in hotel booking,
+      - Booking -> consistency(to handle race condition adn duplicate booking)
+      - Search -> Scalability and availability
+- Design
+  - Initially draw boxes, don't focus on design.
+  -
 ## 1. Distributed Metrics/Logging
 - Use message broker
   - In memory message broker Vs Log based message broker